nkszjx/grouped-features-alignment/README.md

 To effectively address the domain shift problem on cross-satellite images, we develop a novel UDA method based on grouped features alignment (GFA) and entropy minimization (EM) to extract domain invariant representations to improve cloud detection accuracy of cross-satellite images.

-This paper is published at IEEE TGRS
+This paper has been published at IEEE TGRS

 @ARTICLE{9387459,  author={J. {Guo} and J. {Yang} and H. {Yue} and K. {Li}},
 journal={IEEE Transactions on Geoscience and Remote Sensing},